lwear/FirebaseTicTacToe/README.md

  2. When a user clicks the board, save it to the database.
  3. Inform all users of the change in data and update all the screens.

+## TASK 5: Controlling User Input
+### Watch and complete Task 5: <https://youtu.be/ri25ktZjZtk>
+ 1. Modify playerTakeTurn() so that:
+    a. it checks if we are in a state that a turn cannot be taken
+    b. if it's my turn, let me take it (need to write `isMyTurn()` and `getNumTurns()`).
+    c. if it's not my turn, show a message and don't let me go
+    d. if a box is already selected, show a message, and don't allow any changes

+ 2. Modify updateChanges so that:
+    a. if the lightbox is visible, do nothing
+    b. if it's a turn, `setmessage` instructions for the user

+## TASK 6: Determine a win, loss, or tie.
+### Watch and complete Task 6: <https://youtu.be/ri25ktZjZtk>
+ 1. Add win/lose/tie code to updateGame
+ 2. Write `checkWin()`.

+## TASK 7: Determine a win, loss, or tie.
+### Watch and complete Task 7: <https://youtu.be/ri25ktZjZtk>
+ 1. Modify updateChanges so that:
+    b. detect state changes and take non-final actions: if both players are online update bothPlayersOnline
+    c. detect state changes and take final actions: both players online and someone disconnects, only one player, gameBoard is null,